-Gulf Preferred Alternative 2 and Alternative 3 would allow changes to AMs under the standard documentation process of the open framework procedure (see highlighted portion of section 2b of the framework).
-Each alternative contains a list of the specific AMs that could be changed through the process.
-Gulf Preferred Alternative 2 is a more comprehensive list that includes all AMs currently in place.
-Alternative 3 would limit the types of AMs that could be changed through a framework action.
-Table 2.10.1 lists the types of AMs that would be included under these alternatives, and an example of a change to an AM that would be possible through the framework.
+South Atlantic/Gulf Preferred Alternative 2 would allow changes to management measures under the standard documentation process of the open framework procedure, including AMs (see highlighted portion of section 2b of the framework).
+South Atlantic/Gulf Preferred Alternative 2 includes a comprehensive list of the specific AMs that could be changed through the process, and includes all AMs currently in place.
+Other items would also be added to the framework procedure to be consistent with the frameworks of other FMPs.
+These items include the acceptable biological catch (ABC) and the ABC and ACL control rules.
+Adding these items would expedite changes needed after a new stock assessment.
+Alternative 3 would limit the management measures and types of AMs that could be changed through a framework action.
+Table 2.5.1 lists the types of AMs that would be included under these alternatives, and an example of a change to an AM that would be possible through the framework.

-It is important to note that some items included in Gulf Preferred Alternative 2 and Alternative 3 are currently listed under the abbreviated process of the open framework procedure as management measures.
+It is important to note that some items included in South Atlantic/Gulf Preferred Alternative 2 and Alternative 3 are currently listed under the abbreviated process of the open framework procedure as management measures.
 Although similar, AMs differ from management measures in that they are tied in some way to the ACL.
 For example, through the abbreviated process, the Councils and NMFS may implement closed seasons of not more than 10% of the overall open fishing season.
 The reason for the closed season may be to protect spawning populations or to extend a fishing season later into the year.
 This is a management measure and would remain in effect until changed through another framework action.
-On the other hand, Gulf Preferred Alternative 2 would allow the Councils and NMFS to implement a measure through the standard process whereby the Regional Administrator has the authority to set a closed season in the year following a year in which the ACL is exceeded.
+On the other hand, South Atlantic/Gulf Preferred Alternative 2 would allow the Councils and NMFS to implement a measure through the standard process whereby the Regional Administrator has the authority to set a closed season in the year following a year in which the ACL is exceeded.
 In this case, the reason for the closed season is to prevent another overage of the ACL.
 This is an AM and the closed season would only be in effect temporarily.
 Therefore, the current framework allows changes to management measures, but the proposed alternatives would allow changes to AMs, including adding new AMs to the existing suite.

-Table 2.10.1.
+Table 2.5.1.
 Examples of proposed AMs that could be changed through a framework action, rather than a plan amendment.

-AM type Example In-season • Create an in-season closure when the ACL/ACT is reached Closure or projected to be reached Implement or reduce a trip limit when landings reach 75% Trip limit change of the quota Allow an IFQ program to act as the commercial AM, and LAPP remove other AMs (as was done for grouper and tilefish) Gear restrictions Prohibit longlines when landings reach 75% of the quota In a year following a year with an overage of the Post-season AMs ACL/ACT: Reduce the length of the season by the amount needed to Season length prevent another overage Prohibit fishing during a two-month closed season (as was done for greater amberjack) Closed season/time period Prohibit fishing on weekends Reduce the bag limit by the amount needed to prevent Bag/trip/possession limit another overage Reduction of ACL/ACT Subtract the amount of the overage Revoke an ACL/ACT Freeze the ACL/ACT at the current level until overages increase cease Prohibit use of longline gear shoreward of the 20 fathom Gear restrictions contour Require daily instead of weekly reporting to better track Reporting and monitoring the ACL/ACT
+AM type Example In-season Create an in-season closure when the ACL/ACT is reached Closure or projected to be reached Implement or reduce a trip limit when landings reach 75% Trip limit change of the quota Allow an IFQ program to act as the commercial AM, and LAPP remove other AMs (as was done for grouper and tilefish) Gear restrictions Prohibit longlines when landings reach 75% of the quota In a year following a year with an overage of the Post-season AMs ACL/ACT: Reduce the length of the season by the amount needed to Season length prevent another overage Prohibit fishing during a two-month closed season (as was done for greater amberjack) Closed season/time period Prohibit fishing on weekends Reduce the bag limit by the amount needed to prevent Bag/trip/possession limit another overage Reduction of ACL/ACT Subtract the amount of the overage Revoke an ACL/ACT Freeze the ACL/ACT at the current level until overages increase cease Prohibit use of longline gear shoreward of the 20 fathom Gear restrictions contour Require daily instead of weekly reporting to better track Reporting and monitoring the ACL/ACT